 Level 5 which is OPPORTUNITY energy.
 Entrepreneurs thrive at Level 5.
 They will try new ideas and keep tweaking their approach until it works.
 Level 5 people will experience failures and losses along the way but are always learning and adjusting.
 That’s what Lucy did when her first Facebook ad failed.
 Lucy also felt obliged to put her own compensation on the line.
 Whenever your salespeople trade their base compensation for sales commission, you can be sure they believe in your product and their ability to sell.
 This also creates a strong motivation to succeed instead of going through the motions of making phone calls.

 This brings up the second lesson of today’s story which is EMPOWERMENT.
-Empowerment means that you are giving your employees control over their own destiny.
-Once Lucy saw the opportunity to increase her income, she learned digital marketing on her own time and then started driving increased sales which she knew would increase her income.
-When you give this kind of control to your employees, great things will happen.
+Empowerment means that you are giving your employees control over their destiny.
+Once Lucy saw the opportunity to increase her income, she learned digital marketing on her own time and started driving increased sales which she knew would increase her income.
+When you give this kind of control to your employees, great things happen.

 One point of caution with empowerment.
 Some employees will not improve with added responsibility if they’re at lower energy levels.
-If Lucy had been told to get two new clients a month and not told anything, she could have simply been bewildered.
+If Lucy had been told to get two new clients a month and not told anything, she could have been bewildered.
 It wasn’t until she saw some success and then learned more about Facebook advertising that she could see her vision of success.